-Almond Flour Pancakes – Our Almond Flour Pancakes recipe is a breakfast treat that’s packed with protein and made with staple ingredients in your pantry.
-The pancakes are the perfect combination of nutty and sweet, and they are light and fluffy without added sugar or oil.
-Whether you call them pancakes, hot cakes, or flap jacks, you’ll love this healthy, low-carb alternative.
+This almond flour pancakes recipe is a breakfast treat that’s packed with protein and made with simple ingredients in your pantry.
+The pancakes are the perfect combination of nutty and sweet.

 These almond flour pancakes have saved me so much time and preparation!
 Before this, I would make regular pancakes for my kids and a separate batter for myself.
 Since making the switch to this recipe, they haven’t noticed a difference.
 And because the main ingredient is almond flour, they will keep you and your little ones (if you’ve got them) full for much longer.

-- Almond Flour: For best results, use blanched almond flour to make this almond flour pancakes recipe.
-Blanched almond flour uses almonds that have had the skins removed; I like them for pancakes because they create a lighter batter.
+- Almond Flour: Use blanched almond flour to make this almond flour pancake recipe.
+Blanched almond flour uses almonds that have had the skins removed.
+I like them for pancakes because it creates a lighter batter.

-- Baking Powder: Baking powder adds lift to the batter, so the pancakes aren’t so dense- team, fluffy pancakes.
+- Baking Powder: Baking powder adds lift to the batter, so the pancakes aren’t so dense.

 - Almond Milk: Add to the overall nuttiness by including almond milk.
-The milk provides needed moisture to thin out the batter for this almond flour pancakes recipe.
+The milk provides provides needed moisture to thin out the batter, which is especially important when working with almond flour.

-- Eggs: Along with protein, eggs provide structure and bind the ingredients together.
+- Eggs: Along with protein, eggs help bind the ingredients together.

 The full recipe with measurements is in the recipe card below.